Jennifer McElwain

-Jennifer Claire McElwain is an Irish palaeobotanist.
-She is a full professor in the Trinity College Dublin's (TCD) School of Natural Sciences and hold the 1711 Chair of Botany.
-She is also the Director of Trinity College Botanic Garden.
-McElwain held the position of Assistant Curator of Paleobotany at the Field Museum of Natural History in Chicago between 2000 and 2003 and later Associate Curator of Paleobotany from 2003 until 2006.
+Jennifer Claire McElwain, MRIA, is an Irish researcher and educator, specialised in palaeobotany.
+She is a full professor in the Trinity College Dublin's (TCD) School of Natural Sciences, holding the 1711 Chair of Botany.
+She is also the Director of the Trinity College Botanic Garden.
+McElwain held the position of Assistant Curator of Paleobotany at the Field Museum of Natural History in Chicago between 2000 and 2003 and later that of Associate Curator of Paleobotany from 2003 until 2006.

 Early life and education

 McElwain was born into an academic family; her father was a chemical engineer and her mother was a gardener.
 When speaking of her childhood, she said: "I knew the Latin names of all the plants at the age of three.
 It was seeded early."
 McElwain completed her Bachelor of Arts degree in Botany from Trinity College Dublin (TCD) in 1993 and her PhD in Paleobotany in 1997 from the Royal Holloway, University of London.
 During her first year at TCD, she was influenced to pursue a career as a palaeobotanist after enrolling in a course focusing on quaternary palynology and geomorphology of the Irish landscape.
-Following this, she was a Natural Environment Research Council Post Doctoral student and a Leverhulme Postdoctoral Fellow between 1998 and 2000 at the University of Sheffield.
+Following this, she was a Natural Environment Research Council postdoctoral student and a Leverhulme Postdoctoral Fellow between 1998 and 2000 at the University of Sheffield.
 As a postgraduate student at Sheffield University, McElwain studied the impact carbon dioxide had on global warming by examining plant fossils collected in Greenland during the 1920s.
 In order to gather the fossils, she led a team of scientists in Greenland for one month to collect over 1,000 fossils.